-- Funding as per the real cost of service - Development of a variety of service providers, that would complement (and even compete) with each other. - Staff training - Monitoring & evaluation of the quality of services and of the quality of life of their clients.
+- x.
+Funding as per the real cost of service

+- xi.
+Development of a variety of service providers, that would complement (and even compete) with each other.

+- xii.
+Staff training

+- xiii.
+Monitoring & evaluation of the quality of services and of the quality of life of their clients.

-- Transition process management.
+- xiv.
+Transition process management.